jtdaugherty/brick/docs/guide.rst

    handleEvent s (Clicked MyButton button modifiers coords) =

-This approach enables event handlers to use pattern-matching to check for mouse clicks on specific regions; this uses extent reporting under the hood but makes it possible to denote which widgets are clickable in the interface description.
+This approach enables event handlers to use pattern matching to check for mouse clicks on specific regions; this uses extent reporting under the hood but makes it possible to denote which widgets are clickable in the interface description.
 The event's click coordinates